thejwuscript/chess/README.md

 <img src="https://user-images.githubusercontent.com/88938117/200894903-8ef506ec-6da5-4a84-a803-ba4385f8cf7a.png" alt="en passant condition" width="450">

-Because the logic for en passant itself was quite complex and required several pieces of data, I determined having a new class ```EnPassantChecker``` that encapsulated the data and abstracted the logic was necessary.
+Because the logic for en passant itself was quite complex and required several pieces of data, I created a new class ```EnPassantChecker``` that encapsulated the data and abstracted the logic.
 I then defined the core logic for each of the scenarios in pseudo code:

 ```ruby
 # For a Black pawn,